gringobrasiliero/opportunity-finder/README.md

 ## Acknowledgments

 * Flatiron School for getting me one step closer to achieving my dream career as a Full Stack Web Developer.
+* My Girlfriend for supporting and believing in me through the struggles of the project.
 * The Coder School- East Cobb for giving me emotional support through the many bugs I encountered while creating this project.